sigp/lighthouse/book/src/api-vc-endpoints.md

 [`POST /lighthouse/validators/keystore`](#post-lighthousevalidatorskeystore) | Import a keystore.
 [`POST /lighthouse/validators/mnemonic`](#post-lighthousevalidatorsmnemonic) | Create a new validator from an existing mnemonic.
 [`POST /lighthouse/validators/web3signer`](#post-lighthousevalidatorsweb3signer) | Add web3signer validators.

+The query to Lighthouse API endpoints requires authorization, see [Authorization Header](./api-vc-auth-header.md).

 In addition to the above endpoints Lighthouse also supports all of the [standard keymanager APIs](https://ethereum.github.io/keymanager-APIs/).